 Believe it or not, but at MyIP.info it's all about YOU.
 Even though ther's "MY" in the name, it's not really about us, it's just about you.
 We're using an advanced form of reverse psychology to achieve thatwww.iplocation.info.
-To look up your hostname we're using an API from www.iplookup.info, and to find your ISP we're using an API from www.ipinof.io.
-That's is, thats all we do (in addition to your personal IP history table, which can be pretty handy off course).
+To look up your hostname we're using an API from www.iplookup.info, and to find your ISP we're using an API from www.ipinfo.io.
+That's it, that's all we do (in addition to your personal IP history table, which can be pretty handy off course).

 F.A.Q & what this site is about